oxyg3nium/oxyg3nium/.autodoc/docs/markdown/app/src/it/scala/org/alephium/app/MiningTest.md

 - The `MiningTest` class is a test suite for testing mining functionality in the Oxyg3nium project.

 2. What external dependencies does this code rely on?
-- This code relies on several external dependencies, including `org.alephium.api.model`, `org.alephium.flow.mining.Miner`, and `org.alephium.protocol.model.nonCoinbaseMinGasFee`.
+- This code relies on several external dependencies, including `org.oxyg3nium.api.model`, `org.oxyg3nium.flow.mining.Miner`, and `org.oxyg3nium.protocol.model.nonCoinbaseMinGasFee`.

 3. What is the expected behavior of the `work with external miner` test case?
 - The `work with external miner` test case is expected to transfer funds, confirm the transaction, and then mine a block using an external CPU miner.